fkarg/fkarg.github.io/staged/longtermplans.md

 - If I achieved all my goals _except_ this one, would I be satisfied?

 Keep only those being essential, of high priority or which would leave you unsatisfied if not achieved.
-Fewer goals increase overall chances of achieving them.
+Having fewer goals increases chances of achieving them.

 {: .box-note}